What is INSIGHT and why was it set up?

 We will achieve this by allowing trusted researchers to access high quality, large-scale and anonymised health data.
 This will allow them to use advanced analytics, including artificial intelligence, on many types of eye imaging and associated patient health records.

-The data will be available through INSIGHT from March 2021.
-However, this type of research is well established, and has already led to breakthroughs in a number of areas of medicine.
+This type of research is well established, and has already led to breakthroughs in a number of areas of medicine.
 Our aim is to encourage and accelerate this work, and ultimately transform the way eye disease and other associated conditions are diagnosed and managed.

 The INSIGHT Data Trust Advisory Board

 Our Data Trust Advisory Board (DataTAB) is a key part of our governance, and has been set up to provide ethical oversight to everything we do.